Paperback-iOS/website/src/help/guides/getting-started.md

 ### AltStore Mail plug-in for Mac
 1. Click the "**Install Mail Plug-in**" from the AltServer menu.
 1. Enter your password to grant AltServer permission to install the plug-in.
-1. Restart Mail and Open Mail > Preferences.
+1. On the mac restart Mail and Open Mail > Preferences.
 1. Click "**Manage Plug-ins**" and enable "**AltPlugin.mailbundle**".
 1. Finally, click "**Apply and Restart Mail**" to finish installation.